 Marketing SMS

 Marketing SMS is where volume spikes are intentional.
 But carriers and filters can treat high-volume promotional traffic very differently than transactional traffic.
-Without control, you risk:
+If your system can't control pacing, routing, and templates, you can end up with:

 - Deliveries that arrive late (after the moment has passed)